 Rates and inflation

-Government rates: Year-over-year yield curve change
+Government rates: Change in yield curve over the third quarter

 Implications for Vanguard funds: